cypress-io/xvfb/README.md

 ### Debugging

-Run with `DEBUG=xvfb` environment variable to see debug messages
+Run with `DEBUG=xvfb` environment variable to see debug messages.
+If you want to see log messages from the Xvfb process itself, use `DEBUG=xvfb,xvfb-process`.

 ### Thanks to